SouljaVR/TransformMirrorTool/README.md

    - Stop mirroring when not actively using the tool

 ## Things to note:
+- While the tool should be fine, it has not been tested super extensively.
+I am not responsible for anything bad that may happen to your unity project because of this, make backups!
+- Tested in Unity 2022.3.22f1
 - Mirroring is based on world space transformations
 - Scale changes are mirrored proportionally
 - Preset system relies on object names for reference